k98kurz/chance-cancer/log.md

 Fed Chance the medicated wet food previously prepared for today marked "06/12/2 G.c./ALA/A.m." just past midnight, technically on the 8th.

+# 2024-03-08 through 2024-03-10

+I was traveling these days.
+The cat-sitter followed instructions for feeding medicated food.
+Upon returning, I found only the 2024-03-11 and 2024-03-12 doses left.

+# 2024-03-11

+Fed Chance the medicated wet food dose for the day labeled "120/24/6 G.c./ALA/A.m." around 11pm.

+# 2024-03-12

+Fed Chance the last prepared medicated wet food dose for the day labeled "120/24/6" around midnight.

+# 2024-03-13

+Measured and fed Chance a wet food dose of 180mg G.c., 24mg ALA, and 6mg A.m. around 1am,
+technically on 03-14.
+Also measured out doses for 2024-03-14 through 2024-03-19, mixed with wet food, and placed in the refrigerator in marked plastic cups with matchin label lids.
+Note: the first 4 measurements of A.m.
+(6, 6, 6, and 8mg) were done dry; the final 3 doses
+were measured by mixing 24mg with filtered water and distributing evenly with drops from a transfer pipette.